Edmonton Indy: 2011

 The race festivities took place from July 22 through July 24, 2011.
 However, steady rainfall saw the cancellation of all on-track events on July 22.
 This caused Indy Lights and IndyCar practice sessions to be moved to July 23.
 There were two support series at this event, the Indy Lights Series and the Northern Alberta Sports Car Championship.
 Unlike previous years, the Indy Lights Series ran two races with one on Saturday and one on Sunday, these were known as the Edmonton Twin 100s Race.

 This event also saw the debut of a new course, moving from the western runways to the eastern runways of the City Centre Airport.
 This was caused by redevelopment of airport lands by the City of Edmonton.
 As well, Octane Motorsports took over the promoting of the race from Northlands declined to continue to run the race.
 This caused a temporary cancellation of the event in November, 2011.
 During this cancellation, the NASCAR Canadian Tire Series released their schedule and saw Edmonton not scheduled for the 2011 season.

 2012

 The 2012 Edmonton Indy race was the eleventh round of the 2012 IndyCar Series season.
 Indy Lights and the NASCAR Canadian Tire Series also took place.
 It took place on Sunday, July 22, 2012.
 Hélio Castroneves won in the IndyCar Series, Carlos Muñoz won in the Indy Lights series, and D. J. Kennington won in the NASCAR Canadian Tire Series.

 The 2012 Edmonton Indy was the last in Edmonton.
 The city had spent over $12 million over the last three years and a total of $22 million over eight years.
 Beginning in 2008 the non-profit organization Northlands ran the Indy for three years, losing $12.5 million.
-There was also drop in attendance for the event over the last few years; the INDYCAR company forbids releasing attendances numbers.
+There was also drop in attendance for the event over the last few years; IndyCar forbids releasing attendance numbers.
 This also played a part in the decision to cancel.